gmirsky/zth-k8s-postgresql/README.md

 Right click on the database and select `Restore`

-For format choose `Directory` and in the `Filename` select the dvderenatl folder in this repository.
+For format choose `Directory` and in the `Filename` select the dvdrental folder in this repository.
 Set the number of jobs to one (1) and then click the `Restore` button.

 ![select-backup](./images/select-backup.png)